 - Stay at home, unless you have to go to work.
 Talk to your employer about working at home if possible. - Avoid all non-essential trips in your community. - Do not gather in groups.
-Respect Government of Ontario directives. - Limit contact with people at higher risk, such as older adults and those in poor health. - Go outside to exercise but stay close to home. - If you leave your home, always keep a distance of at least two (2) meters (6 feet) from others.
+Respect Government of Ontario directives. - Limit contact with people at higher risk, such as older adults and those in poor health. - Go outside to exercise but stay close to home. - If you leave your home, always keep a distance of at least three (3) meters from others.
 Household contacts (people you live with) do not need to distance from each other unless they are sick.